 Bonus: For the Kids

 For our wedding in Florida, we tucked sand toys, water guns and coloring books into our welcome bags for Jon’s nieces and nephews and my little cousins and their families.
-Other ideas include a box of crayons, wedding themed coloring pages, a travel game, stickers, disposable cameras, Hotwheels cars or bubbles.
+Other ideas include a box of crayons, wedding themed coloring pages, a travel game, stickers, disposable cameras, matchbox cars or bubbles.

 Keep it simple by adding these kid friendly gifts into the welcome bags or go all out and create gift bags just for the littles in your life.
 Either way, it’ll be a big hit!